aunnnn/MovingNumbersView/README.md

 This scheme allows SwiftUI to calculate the right insertion/removal transitioning.
 Moving from 9 to 19 is moving from `ids = [10("9")]` to `ids = [20("1"), 10("9")]`.
 That is, we don't animate `9` to `1`, but simply bring in a new `1`.

-## Features
-- Dynamic decimal places
-- Support commas
-- Support negative numbers

-## Installation
-Just use or customize the source however you like.